Canon 1D Mark II N vs Panasonic G9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1D Mark II N and G9 can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Panasonic G9 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark II N better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.